tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_bad_getting_started_tutorials.md

 Your product might require more setup than is practical for a getting started tutorial.
 For example, the user might need to be officially authorized or credentialed, which might be possible only after signing a contract.
 Some requirements such as creating a database, setting up a server, or other configuring a service might be necessary before the user can call an API.
 And you might not have this infrastructure readily available for the user, especially not in a sandbox/temporary way.

-{% include random_ad3.html %}
+{% comment %}{% include random_ad3.html %}{% endcomment %}

 One of the products I documented at Amazon was developer docs for Fire TV.
 Getting things setup for Alexa integration literally took 3-4 hours, with no simple shortcuts to speed things up.
 Developers had to set up AWS accounts, identity access management credentials, configure permissions for buckets, set up other services, add code in various files, and more.
 There really wasn't any quick shortcut even with a sample app, which made the tutorial possible in an afternoon rather than a week.
 In short, your product might not facilitate getting started in an easy way.

 {: .takeaway}
 If your product doesn't allow users to get started in an easy way, consider scaling back the result.
 Maybe the user can't call the API easily.
-Maybe all you can do is teach a user how to register for API keys, or show them how to issue a command a terminal that brings up the help information.
+Maybe all you can do is teach a user how to register for API keys, or show them how to issue a termcommand in a terminal that brings up the help information.
 Either scale the expectations down a bit, or go the other route and lengthen the tutorial so that it actually does provide value but might require more time and effort to get through.

 ## Cause 3: There's no sample app to demonstrate how to call the API